 I want to have an even here on campus.
 What forms do I need to turn into Risk Management t

 How do I know if my event needs insurance or additional risk controls?

 If the event appears to present additional liability risk to the University, the requestor will be informed that special event insurance may be required.
 The cost is based upon number of participants, vendors and exposures.

 Events may present additional liability risk for any of the following reasons:

 After sustaining an injury or illness on the job, immediately report it to University Police (x4567 or 911 from a campus phone) and your supervisor (MPP).
 University Police will notify the local fire/ambulance for emergency transportation to the hospital if necessary.
 For first aid and urgent care treatment of your work related injury or illness, medical services will be provided by Palomar Health Corporate Health Services, 120 Craven Road, Suite 207, San Marcos, CA 92078.
-Please contact Safety, Risk & Sustainability at x4502 to authorize your visit prior to your arrival at Palmoar Health Corporate Health Services.
-If you have submitted a completed Designation of Personal Physician to Safety, Risk & Sustainability, prior to the date of injury, you have the right to be treated by that physician from the first date of injury.
+Please contact Integrated Risk Management at 760-750-7475 to authorize your visit prior to your arrival at Palmoar Health Corporate Health Services.
+If you have submitted a completed Designation of Personal Physician to Integrated Risk Management, prior to the date of injury, you have the right to be treated by that physician from the first date of injury.
 A Designation of Personal Physician form is available for this purpose.

 The employee must complete the Employee's Claim for Workers Compensation Benefits form (DWC-1) within 24 hours of the reported injury/illness.
-Safety, Risk & Sustainability will provide this form to the employee within 24 hours after the injury is reported.
-Please complete the "employee" section of the DWC-1 claim form and return it to the Worker's Compensation Coordinator in Safety, Risk & Sustainability (x4502) within 24 hours of the reported injury.
+Integrated Risk Management will provide this form to the employee within 24 hours after the injury is reported.
+Please complete the "employee" section of the DWC-1 claim form and return it to the Worker's Compensation Coordinator in Integrated Risk Management (760-750-7475) within 24 hours of the reported injury.